stevemclaugh/preservation-torrent/README.md

 ```

-### The fewer individual files in a torrent bundle, the better.
+### The fewer files in a torrent, the better.

-- Each dataset should be distributed as one ZIP file (or comparable archive format) and a corresponding JSON metadata file.
+- Each dataset should be distributed as one ZIP file (or similar archive format) and a corresponding JSON metadata file.

-- Each torrent should be capped at 400–500 files.
-If a single torrent points to >1000 files, people's bittorrent clients may slow down or crash.
+- Each torrent should be capped at 400–500 individual files.
+If a single torrent points to >1000 files, BitTorrent clients may slow down or crash.

 ### Datasets need not be bundled thematically.